Bagel Recipe - How to Make Bagels Step-by-Step Instructions

-Add oil and blend it well with a fork.
+Add the oil to the wet ingredients and blend it in well with a fork.

 Note: This is an important step!
 If you try to add the oil after you have added the flour, you will have a sticky mess to work with.
 It will also be difficult to incorporate all the flour.

-Measure out the flour and mix in the salt.
+Measure out the flour and put in the salt.
 Gradually add the flour and salt mixture to the wet mixture, mixing it in with a fork.
-When you can no longer mix it with a fork, get your hands in there and work it together!
+When you can no longer mix it with a fork, get your hands in there and work it all together!

 Lightly flour your work surface.
 Put your dough on your work surface and knead it for approximately 7-8 minutes.

-Don't let the 'kneading' part scare you away!
-By hand, roll your dough out, grip the sides, flip them inward, press them down, flatten down, flap the top downward and bottom upward, press down, flatten out and then go to the sides again.
-Repeat several more times...and that's all it takes!
+Note: Don't let the 'kneading' part scare you away.
+Knead the dough by flattening or rolling out your dough, grip the sides, flip them inward, press them down, flap the top downward and bottom upward, press down, and then go to the sides again.
+Repeat several more times and that's it.

 When you have finished kneading your dough, roll it into a large ball, put it back in the glass bowl and cover it with your towel.